-POST Luxembourg, the public provider of postal services and of telecommunications in Luxembourg has selected Cumulocity IoT to fulfill its plans to offer a comprehensive range of smart IoT services in Luxembourg.
+POST Luxembourg, the public provider of postal services and of telecommunications in Luxembourg has selected Cumulocity IoT to fulfill its plans to offer a comprehensive range of smart Internet of Things services in Luxembourg.
 POST Luxembourg has also joined the DHL Parcel network.

 Since several years POST Luxembourg customers can use the M2M services of the company.
 IoT device management/connectivity and SIM card management and services were always key in this approach (also given the telecommunications leadership of the company) with the POST M2M Control Center, powered by Cisco’s Jasper IoT platform.

 On the solutions level, on top of the automated connectivity and device management, POST Luxembourg also works with partners offering consulting services, end-to-end solutions for various IoT use cases and tailored solutions.

 Vertical offers and use cases include automotive telematics (including fleet management, asset tracking and vehicle telematics) eHealth solutions (e.g. patient monitoring) and, how else could it be, a variety of solutions for smart cities, ranging from smart metering, public transport and smart waste and parking management to security, traffic management and lighting management.

 The POST Luxembourg smart IoT services offering and new solution – now powered by Cumulocity IoT